grantjenks/python-diskcache/docs/tutorial.rst

 cache.
 Each of these methods is designed to work concurrent to others.
 None of them lock or freeze the cache while operating.

-Lastly, two methods support metadata about the cache.
-The first is :meth:`stats
+Lastly, three methods support metadata about the cache.
+The first is :meth:`volume <diskcache.Cache.volume>` which returns the estimated total size in bytes of the cache directory on disk.

+    >>> cache.volume()
+    9216

-<diskcache.Cache.stats>` which returns cache hits and misses.
+The second is :meth:`stats <diskcache.Cache.stats>` which returns cache hits and misses.
+Cache statistics must first be enabled.

     >>> cache.stats(enable=True)
     >>> for num in range(100):